CoFH/cofh.github.io/docs/phyto-gro/index.md

 ![Phyto-Gro](/assets/images/thermal-foundation/phyto-gro.png){:style="height: 128px"}

-**Phyto-Gro** is a type of fertilizer that can be used in a [phytogenic insolator](/docs/phytogenic-insolator/).
+**Phyto-Gro** is a type of fertilizer that can be used by [phytogenic insolators](/docs/phytogenic-insolator/) and [arboreal extractors](/docs/arboreal-extractor/).
 It is the weakest version of Phyto-Gro, being surpassed by the [rich](/docs/rich-phyto-gro/) and [fluxed](/docs/fluxed-phyto-gro/) versions.